Three people laugh together standing in kitchen.

 Thank you for your feedback

-3. Student - No credit score required to apply: *Based on the preceding 12 months of Discover Student credit card application data, applicants without a credit score may qualify.
+3. No Credit Score Required to Apply (Student): Based on the preceding 12 months of Discover Student credit card application data, applicants without a credit score may qualify.
 You must meet other applicable underwriting criteria.
 When we evaluate your creditworthiness, we consider all the information you provide on your application, your credit report, and other information.
 If you have a credit score, we may use that in our evaluation.
+Not having a credit record may impact your approval odds.

 • Legal Disclaimer: This site is for educational purposes and is not a substitute for professional advice.
 The material on this site is not intended to provide legal, investment, or financial advice and does not indicate the availability of any Discover product or service.
 It does not guarantee that Discover offers or endorses a product or service.
 For specific advice about your unique circumstances, you may wish to consult a qualified professional.